 I returned to the same place as in 2012, on the island of Pantar, at Alor Divers, a small diving resort created by a Franco-Slovenian couple, Gilles and Neya.
 I would have liked to see them again, but they were not there during my stay.
 The place remained beautiful and peaceful, as in my memory, designed by and for divers, with tasty food and lovely home.
 "Detail" very appreciable for those who travel solo, like me: there is no extra charge single about the rates ... ????

 We stay in simple but comfortable bungalows, with terrace, hot water and all the electrical outlets necessary for charging the batteries.
 Hidden in the vegetation, they preserve privacy, well apart from each other, facing a deserted beach.
 On the horizon, the conical profiles of the volcanic islands of the archipelago.
 It's beautiful!

-Thanks to Steven, I was able to observe a dugong in Alor, as I told in the previous post ... 😍 And it was also thanks to him that I was able to bring back underwater photos of this Indonesian trip.
-Because I nearly flooded my camera during my very first dive in Alor!
-If Steven had not spotted the leak, my gun would be dead drowned in salt water ...
+And it was also thanks to him that I was able to bring back underwater photos from this Indonesian trip.
+Because I almost flooded my device during my very first dive in Alor!
+If Steven hadn't spotted the leak, my Canon would have been drowned in salt water…

 # ReconnaissanceÉternelle ???? # StevenMonHéros